resema/Notepad/_posts/2018-02-01-an-opengl-based-tiny-renderer.md

 #### View Matrix
 To go from **World Space** (all vertices defined relatively to the center of the world) to **Camera Space** (all vertices defined relatively to the camera, we have to multiply all vertices in World Space by the View Matrix.

+{% highlight c++ linenos %}
+glm::mat4 CameraMatrix = glm::lookAt(
+  cameraPosition, // the position of your camera, in world space cameraTarget,   // where you want to look at, in world space upVector        // probably glm::vec3(0,1,0), but (0,-1,0) would make you looking upside-down, which can be great too );
+{% endhighlight %}

 #### Projection Matrix
 In **Camera Space** a vertex that happens to have $$x==0$$ and $$y==0$$ should be rendered at the center of the screen.
 To take the depth into account we have to get into **Perspective Projection**.
 This is done by multiplying by the Projection Matrix.

 {% highlight c++ linenos %}
 // Generates a really hard-to-read matrix, but a normal, standard 4x4 matrix nonetheless glm::mat4 projectionMatrix = glm::perspective( glm::radians(FoV), // The vertical Field of View, in radians: the amount of "zoom".
-Think "camera lens".
-Usually between 90° (extra wide) and 30° (quite zoomed in)
   4.0f / 3.0f,       // Aspect Ratio.
 Depends on the size of your window.
-Notice that 4/3 == 800/600 == 1280/960, sounds familiar ?
   0.1f,              // Near clipping plane.
 Keep as big as possible, or you'll get precision issues.
   100.0f             // Far clipping plane.
 Keep as little as possible.
 );